 What interest rate is guaranteed and for how long?
 What is the minimum rate in the contract?

-What happens after there is no longer a guaranteed interest rate?
+What happens after there’s no longer a guaranteed interest rate?
 Will the rate change and how?

 How long is the surrender period?
-How much money can I take from the annuity without paying a surrender fee?
-What penalties will I have to pay if I take out more than the free withdrawal amount?
+How much money can I take from the annuity without paying a surrender charge?
+What surrender charge will I have to pay if I take out more than the free withdrawal amount?

 What might trigger a new surrender period?

+What is the cash surrender value?

+Is there a premium bonus?
+How long would I have to wait to receive the full bonus?

+What is the earliest I could annuitize?

+If I take money from my annuity, how will that influence my future income from the annuity?

+Key Terms for Fixed Annuities

+Surrender period: A period of time when you may pay surrender charges to take money from your annuity.

+Surrender charge: A charge if you take more money from your annuity than the free withdrawal amount.

+Cash surrender value: The value of your annuity if you end it before payouts start.

 What Is a Fixed Indexed Annuity?

-A fixed indexed annuity (FIA) is an insurance contract that protects you’re the value of your annuity.
-It earns interest based on the performance of a market index, such as the S&P 500.
-Ask your agent to help you choose a market index that matches your financial goals.
+A fixed indexed annuity (FIA) is an insurance contract that protects the value of your annuity if the market goes down.
+It earns interest based on how well a market index, such as the S&P 500, performs in a certain period of time (usually 365 days).

-Annuity caps, participation rates, spreads, and reset periods can mean your annuity’s value won’t grow as much as the market index.
-Your funds aren’t directly invested in the market.

 Fixed indexed annuities have a 0% floor, which means your annuity account won’t lose value if the market index goes down.
-Of course your account value will be less if you take money or owe fees.
+Of course, your account value will be less if you take money out of your annuity or pay fees from your account.

+There are many different market indices.
+Ask your insurance agent to help you choose a market index that matches your financial goals.
+Annuity caps, participation rates, spreads, triggers, and reset periods can mean your annuity’s value won’t grow as much as the market index.

+It’s important to know that your funds aren’t directly invested in the market.
+The market index is just a way to measure the percentage increase in your account value for the current period.

+Many fixed indexed annuities have long (often 10 years or more) surrender periods.
+You’ll likely pay surrender charges if you take money from your annuity during the surrender period.

-Many fixed indexed annuities have long surrender periods and complex terms.
-Annuity illustrations are designed to help you understand how annuities work.
+Annuities are often complex and difficult to understand.
+Your agent will show you an annuity illustration, which is designed to help you understand how annuities work.
 Illustrations are based on assumptions that may not match actual results.
-The formulas used to determine how much interest to credit to your account may change after the initial guarantee period.
+Ask your agent to explain how formulas used to determine how much interest is added to your account (such as participation rates and cap rates) may change after the initial guarantee period.

-Understanding a fixed indexed annuity works requires reviewing the contract carefully.
-Although your annuity won’t lose value based on what happens in the market, it may not grow as much as it would if you were directly invested in the market.
+Ask your agent to explain how a fixed indexed annuity works, especially after the first year.
+Although your annuity won’t lose value based on what happens in the market, its value may not grow as much as it would if your money were directly invested in the market.

 Ask:

 How is interest calculated?
-What are the caps, participation rates, spreads, and how long are they guaranteed?
+What are the caps, participation rates, spreads, and triggers and how long are they guaranteed?
 How do those terms apply?
 And what do they mean in plain language?